hpc/pavilion2/docs/tests/build.rst

-Multiple tests can thus use the same build files, delete build files, and write new files to the build directory without concern for other tests. **Tests cannot append to or alter the build files.** However, it can freely replace them.
+Multiple tests can thus use the same build files, delete build files, and write new files to the build directory without concern for other tests. **Tests cannot append to or alter the build files.** They can, however, freely replace them.

 copy\_files
 ^^^^^^^^^^^